UCSB Academic Senate

 Departments do not automatically receive reviewing agency reports after conclusion of a review; candidates must explicitly release the reports to the department.
 Although the decision to share the reports with the department is a personal one, most departments find the reports useful in preparing letters for future personnel actions.

-The following is a list of frequently misplaced items and their appropriate placement within a bio-bibliography.
-The items are grouped according to the section of the bio-bibliography where they would most likely be placed.
+The following is a list of frequently misplaced items and their appropriate placement within the bio-bibliography.
+The items are grouped according to the most relevant sections of the bio-bibliography.
 With few exceptions, items should be listed only once.

 PART I. RESEARCH AND CREATIVE ACTIVITIES

 • Mentoring students in EUREKA (Early Undergraduate Research and Knowledge Acquisition).
-List here or under Other Teaching Contributions, but not both.
+List under Other Teaching Contributions or Undergraduate Projects Directed, but not both.

 • Mentoring students in UC Leads (University of California Leadership Excellence through Advanced Degrees).
-List here or under Other Teaching Contributions, but not both.
+List under Other Teaching Contributions or Undergraduate Projects Directed, but not both.

 • Mentoring students funded by the Faculty Research Assistance Program (FRAP) or the Undergraduate Research and Creative Activities (URCA).
-List here or under Other Teaching Contributions, but not both.
+List under Other Teaching Contributions or Undergraduate Projects Directed, but not both.

 • Mentoring design teams and team projects.
-List here or under Other Teaching Contributions, but not both.
+List under Other Teaching Contributions or Undergraduate Projects Directed, but not both.

 • Membership on graduate student committees at other universities.